 Providing the kayak has been designed for standing – then yes, you can comfortably stand up in one.

 You still need to have a modicum of balance, and don’t overextend yourself when you’re casting or moving around.

 Watch the video below for tips and advice on how to fish from your kayak standing up.

 What are the advantages of stand-up fishing from a kayak?

-Accessing your gear is more straightforward if you can move around on your kayak.
+- Accessing your gear is easier if you can move around on your kayak.

 What is the best kayak to stand up in?